Search waiting | Matsusada Precision

 There are many types of electron microscopes depending on the application and purpose, but they can be broadly divided into two types: Transmission Electron Microscopes (TEM) and Scanning Electron Microscopes (SEM).

 Transmission electron microscopes apply an electron beam to a sample and observe the transmitted electrons under magnified light.
-In the transmission electron microscope, a voltage is applied to the electron beam and it is accelerated to penetrate the object.
+In the transmission electron microscope, a voltage is applied to the electron beam, accelerating to penetrate the object.
 Therefore, only thin materials that can be penetrated by an electron beam can be used for observation.

 Scanning electron microscopes apply a narrowly focused electron beam to the surface of a sample in a vacuum, and receive the electrons emitted by the object as signals.
 It is possible to obtain not only images of the unevenness of the sample surface, but also data on the composition of the sample at the same time.
 The electron microscope requires a high-performance power supply to produce the electron beam.